Measured Progress Special Ed Portfolio Scoring:

 Copyright © 2006-2007 Timothy Horrigan

-This article used to be part of my page entitled "How to Get a Job as a Measured Progress Test Scorer."
+This article began life as part of my page entitled "How to Get a Job as a Measured Progress Test Scorer."
+It dealt with two special ed testing contracts: Massachusetts' MCAS-ALT and Illinois's IAA

 The original URLs for the MCAS and IAA info were:

 Most of Measured Progress's tests are conventional #2-pencil tests, but they also do special education portfolio (or "Sped") testing.
 And they have to hire people to score those portfolios.
-Here is some info on the Massachusetts and Illinois tests.
+Measured Progress's "Sped" contracts currently (as of 2008-2009) include:

 MCAS (Massachusetts Comprehensive Assessment System) Scoring